Quickstart

 2 The Data

-We consider a model where we want to find the treatment effect (trt) on sbp_change.
-The model will adjust for baseline_sbp as a prognostic variable (predictor of the outcome) and explore multiple subgroup variables as predictive variables (potential treatment effect modifiers):
+We consider a model where we want to find the treatment effect (trt) on y.
+The model will adjust for baseline as a prognostic variable (predictor of the outcome) and explore multiple subgroup variables as predictive variables (potential treatment effect modifiers):

 -